Bayesian preference elicitation for decision support in multiobjective optimization: Related Work

-Finally, our work builds on and extends prior work by the authors \citep{astudillo20, lin2022preference, Astudillo2023qEUBO}. \citet{astudillo20} consider multi-objective Bayesian optimization with preference learning in settings where evaluating the objective function $f$ is expensive, with a primary focus on selecting evaluation points efficiently.
+Finally, our work builds on and extends prior work by the authors. \citet{astudillo20} consider multi-objective Bayesian optimization with preference learning in settings where evaluating the objective function $f$ is expensive, with a primary focus on optimizing $f$ efficiently.
 In contrast, our work centers on efficiently eliciting the decision-maker’s utility function $u$ through preference queries.
 The preference elicitation strategy we adopt, qEUBO, was originally proposed in \cite{lin2022preference} as part of a framework that alternates between learning $f$ and $u$ in a multi-objective Bayesian optimization context.
-Here, we focus primarily in settings where $f$ is known or cheaply computable, enabling a broader integration of optimization and preference learning.
+Here, we broaden the integration of multi-objective optimization and preference learning by allowing the objective functions to be known or cheaply computable.
 We examine both interactive and a posteriori variants of our method, and explore modeling $u$ either over the decision space or the objective space.
 Our main contribution is a principled and practical framework for decision support in general multi-objective problems, particularly when preferences must be elicited efficiently through interaction.
 We also note that qEUBO was analyzed in \cite{Astudillo2023qEUBO} in a pure preference-based Bayesian optimization setting, without the multi-objective context considered here.